-Most people who use T_EX are actually using a macro package which Knuth created to hide a lot of the typesetting details.
-This is what most people think of when they think of T_EX.
-Ordinary users don't work with raw T_EX, which are the bare-bones typesetting commands.
-People creating new macro-packages do that.
+TEX isn't only a typesetting engine, it also allows you to define macros.
+Most people who use TEX are actually using a macro package which Knuth created to hide a lot of the typesetting details.
 This is where Leslie Lamport enters our story.
-He wanted a macro package that was more user-oriented and less type setter-oriented, a set of commands that consistently typeset things like sections or tables or math formulae in a uniform, consistent fashion with as little fuss as possible.
+He wanted a macro package that was more user- and less typesetter-oriented, with a set of commands that consistently typeset things like sections, tables or math formulas in an uniform, consistent fashion.
 This is how LATEX was born.